igordejanovic/parglare/docs/index.md

     - by default parser builds nested lists;
     - you can build a tree using `build_tree=True` parameter to the parser;
-    - call user supplied actions - you write a Python function that is called when the rule matches.
+    - call user-supplied actions - you write a Python function that is called when the rule matches.
 You can do whatever you want at this place and the result returned is used in parent rules/actions.
 There are some handy build-in actions in the `parglare.actions` module.